copperpunk-elixir/gristle/README.md

-# gristle
+# DEPRECATED
-Stand-in for modular vehicle/payload design and testing
+Please go to https://github.com/copperpunk/gristle/ for the current repository.